 Antinausea drugs can be given as pills you swallow, through your vein (IV), or as shots.
 Some drugs are available as suppositories, as capsules that melt in your mouth, or as a patch that is taped to your skin.

 Be sure to follow your doctor's instructions for taking your antinausea medicines and to report back about how well they are working.

-Some doctors still use the synthetic form of marijuana to treat nausea and vomiting.
-These drugs, such as nabilone, don't seem to work as well as other drugs now available, but they may be helpful for certain people.
+Some doctors still use the synthetic form of cannabis to treat nausea and vomiting.
+These drugs, such as nabilone, don't seem to work as well as other drugs now available, but they may be helpful for certain people.footnote 1

 Although drugs are the main way to treat nausea and vomiting, there are other treatments that have been shown to work well.footnote 1 They involve the help of a qualified therapist who can teach you to use your mind and body to control nausea and vomiting.
 These techniques help stop anticipatory nausea and vomiting.
 They work by relaxing you, distracting your attention, helping you feel in control, and making you feel less helpless.
 These treatments include: